vultr/vultr-mdtk/README.md

 ## Beta Preview Release

 This is a preview release.
-Please contact [David Finster](mailto:dfinster@vultr.com?subject=Vultr%20Markdown%20Toolkit) with comments and suggestions.

 ## Introduction